Great Dane: Description

 Great Danes have naturally floppy, triangular ears.
 In the past, when Great Danes were commonly used to hunt boars, cropping of the ears was performed to make injuries to the dogs' ears less likely during hunts.
 Now that Danes are primarily companion animals, cropping is sometimes still done for traditional and cosmetic reasons.
 In the 1930s when Great Danes had their ears cropped, after the surgery, two devices called Easter bonnets were fitted to their ears to make them stand up.
-Today, the practice is common in the United States, but much less common in Europe.
+Today, the practice is still common in the United States, but much less common in Europe.
 In some European countries such as the United Kingdom, Ireland, Denmark, and Germany, and parts of Australia and New Zealand, the practice is banned or controlled to only be performed by veterinary surgeons.

+The dogs are generally not unduly aggressive towards people and other animals.

 Coat

-According to the breed-standard, Great Danes have five to six (depending on the standard) show-acceptable coat colours:
+According to the breed standard, Great Danes have six to seven (depending on the standard) show-acceptable coat colours: